Squirrel/OldSquirrelForWindows/specs/Tools.md

 At the end of the day, here's how a developer will use Shimmer:

-1. Add the "Shimmer" package to your application
+1. Add the **Shimmer** package to your application
-1. The post-install for Shimmer enables NuGet Package Build (i.e. flips the bits in NuGet.targets and enables NuGet Package Restore)
+1. As part of the install for Shimmer, NuGet Package Build  is enabled in the csproj file
+1. The user edits the generated `.nuspec` to specify some details about their app
-1. From the NuGet package console, run `Create-Release` - this builds the world, and you end up with `$SolutionDir/Releases` folder that has both a Shimmer release folder as well as a `Setup.exe`
+1. From the NuGet package console, run `New-Release` - this builds the world, and you end up with a `$SolutionDir/Releases` folder that has both a Shimmer release package as well as a `Setup.exe`

 ## How does this work: